 Investigations into the January 2015 attacks on the Charlie Hebdo satirical magazine and a kosher store in Paris revealed planning and operational connections with Islamic State cadres or militants abroad who assisted in instructing, advising, or directing the plotters.
-Amedy Coulibaly, the kosher store attacker, received instructions by email from someone overseas who seemed to have knowledge of both coordinated plots, including the Charlie Hebdo attack by the Kouachi brothers.
+Amedy Coulibaly, the kosher store attacker, received instructions by email from someone overseas who seemed to have knowledge of both coordinated plots, including the Charlie Hebdo attack by the Kouachi brothers.11

-Since then, similar directional links have been uncovered in most, if not all the foiled plots, including a project to target churches in Villejuif in April,e a plot against a military base near Perpignand on the southern coast in July, a plan targeting a concert hall in August, the foiled Thalys train attack in August, and a planned attack against a naval base in Toulon in October.e
+Since then, similar directional links have been uncovered in most, if not all the foiled plots, including a project to target churches in Villejuif in April,c a plot against a military base near Perpignand on the southern coast in July, a plan targeting a concert hall in August, the foiled Thalys train attack in August, and a planned attack against a naval base in Toulon in October.e

 Since the beginning of the year, security services had knowledge of mounting threats from European fighters, including the suspected ringleader of the November attacks, Abaaoud, whose name had already been associated with several plots against France in 2015, including the church and train plots.
-Plotters described him as someone obsessed, who wanted, at all costs, to recruit volunteers to carry out attacks in Belgium and France.
+Plotters described him as someone obsessed, who wanted, at all costs, to recruit volunteers to carry out attacks in Belgium and France.13

-The most striking signal was provided in August when a returning French foreign fighter arrested on August 11 told investigators he attended a training camp for a week in al-Raqqa before being "instructed" by Abaaoud to launch an attack in France on a soft target to achieve maximum casualties.
+The most striking signal was provided in August when a returning French foreign fighter arrested on August 11 told investigators he attended a training camp for a week in al-Ragga before being "instructed" by Abaaoud to launch an attack in France on a soft target to achieve maximum casualties.
 The chosen target was a concert hall.
-Abaaoud had provided him a USB stick containing a Their phones were in communication between 2040 and 2121 on the night of November 13 according to the Paris prosecutor.
-The first explosion at the Stade de France took place at 2120, which indicates that Abaaoud and Hadfi were in communication even as the attacks got underway.
-Paris Prosecutor Francois Molins, Press Conference, November 24, 2015.
+Abaaoud had provided him a USB stick containing